ory/elements/README.md

 }
 ```

-### Theme CSS in ExpressJS
+### Theme CSS in Express.js

-For ExpressJS the library also exports a helper function which registers all the
+For Express.js the library also exports a helper function which registers all
-CSS the library produces.
+the CSS the library produces.

 ```ts
 import express, { Application } from "express"